 County Leitrim is one of the most enigmatic yet neglected caving regions in Ireland.
-Despite having the second greatest number of caves in the Republic (after County Clare) (Drew, 2004) the caves are likely to be the least familiar to both cavers and the pubic.
-Since the 1950s there has been a lot of exploratory interest in the county but most cavers seemed to succumb to the unfortunately high ratio of appalling weather to slow discovery progress.
+Despite having the second greatest number of caves in the Republic (Drew, 2004) the caves are likely to be the least familiar to both cavers and the pubic.
+Since the 1950s there has been much exploratory interest in the county.
+However, rewards here have always been hard won, with very poorly beded chert-rich limestone yielding an extremely small amount of new horizontal cave.
 Despite this there is continued interest in the county, especially in the Northern region around Manorhamilton, where most the pots and caves are to be found.

-Leitrim, however, will probably never have a showcave like Clare or Fermanagh!
-The caves here are almost exclusively vertical pots that require rope access skills.
+Leitrim, however, will never have a show-cave like Clare or Fermanagh!
+The caves here are almost exclusively vertical pots that require rope access.
 It is perhaps their ‘inaccessible’ nature, their complex karst hydrology and the isolated beauty of the hills in which they are found that makes this region one of which I am particularly fond.

 The entrance is one of my favourite cave entrances.
-It is not dramatic or large but the fern and moss covered limestone cliffs that stand around and above, as if guarding the small sink hole entrance, plus the smaller pillars of cherty limestone really give a feeling of entering the namesack ‘temple’.
+It is not dramatic or large but the fern and moss covered limestone cliffs forms a natural amphitheatre, as if standing sentry over the small sink hole entrance.
+The smaller pillars of cherty limestone add to a feeling of entering the namesake ‘teampall’.